matthew-pham21/cse15l-lab-reports/LabReport3.md

 OK (5 tests)
 ```

 - This means that this input for the ArrayReversedInPlace function would be acceptable and not induce a failure.

+**1c) What are the symptoms for ArrayReversedInPlace?**